adnichols/sc_tmux/README.md

     $ gem install sc_tmux

+You will also want to add this alias wherever you store your aliases:

+    alias fixssh='eval $(sc -f)'

 ## Usage
 sc is run both with arguments to interact with tmux & your shell as well as run as an ssh replacement.